IBM-Blockchain-Archive/marbles/README.md

 ### 3. Install and Instantiate Chaincode

 OK, almost there!
 Now we need to get our marbles chaincode running.
+Remember the chaincode is a vital component that ultimately creates our marbles transactions on the ledger.
+It is GoLang code that needs to be installed on our peer, and then instantiated on a channel.
+The code is already written for you!
+We just need to get it running.
 There are two ways to do this.

 Choose the **only** option that is relevant for your setup: